romnn/microgpusim/WIP.md

 - BUGS to be fixed:

+  - ex wb stage should get a new exit each cycle (where is the delay coming from)
+  - why are the ex issue units filled with all the same stuff?? -> its the same one

+    - but each cycle instructions should be taken out...

   - sp unit needs the ex_wb pipeline stage passed and use it

     - pipelined simd unit result port should be rc ref cell register set!